ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 2- InRiver, one of the many integration software vendors, claims that they have an annual growth rate (CAGR) of %70.
 I did check other vendors data, and all of them have growned big time.

-3- 87% de lideres de data y análisis ya implementaron o estan planeando implementar o expandir en PIM para la calidad de sus datos y gobernanza.
-Porque ?
-Manejar contenido en hojas de cálculo y repositorios separados de información es insostenible.
-Para ahorrar tiempo, minimizar errores, mejorar el time to market, y manejar el siempre cambiante requerimientos de contenido para aliados, las empresas digitales necesitan los chequeos automatizados de las PIM, portales de contenido, y capacidades de canales de sindicación.
-Fuente: Vendor Landscape: Product Information Management (PIM), Q3 2017

 3- 87% of data liders and analysts implemented or are planing to implement or expand on PIM (Software Integration for Products).
 Why?
 Managing spreadsheet and separated systems is not sustainable.
 To save time, minimize errors, increase time to market, and manage constantly changing requirements content for allies, digital business need automated checks (Source: Vendor Landscape: Product Information Management (PIM), Q3 2017)

 4- In 2015, %67 of desicion makers related to infraestructure said that develop a complete strategy in the cloud was a high or critical priority.
 Additionally %56 projected an increase on investment in cloud services by the en of 2015.
 (Source: The Forrester WaveTM: Master Data Management, Q1 2016)

 5- Experiences in the B2C world increase B2B purchases, almost 75% say that buying from a web page is more convenient than buying to sales representatives when they buy products or services for work.
 (Source: PIM Is A Cornerstone Of Your Digital Business Why Customer-Obsessed Firms Need Product Information Management January 18, 2017)

-## The bar is raised
+## Amazon raised the bar, for B2B and B2C

 "Hello sir!
 Thank you for your quote request, we will give you an answer about your quote in a few days..."
 Yes, **in a few days**, they have to make a few calls inside and outside the company to give the number.

 This kind of service was ok a few years back, but todays users have a different standard, both consumers and B2B expect faster responses.
-To achieve this organization is not enough, automation is required.
+To achieve this using organization is not enough, automation is required.

 Amazon raised the bar, Enterprises started to invest in this integration sytems 5 years ago, all users want the information **now**, to make their desicion, they need the information, and they need accurate information.